 Xiaohongshu is an online community, also a cross-border e-commerce platform.
 It is mainly known to be a place for sharing where users can publish but also get useful tips.

-We can find on Little red book different categories: fashion, foods, wedding stuff, pet, travel.
-The content is also diversified with product feedbacks, shopping tips, new trends, promotional offers.
+We can find on Little red book different categories: fashion, food, wedding stuff, pet, and travel.
+The content is also diversified with product feedback, shopping tips, new trends, and promotional offers.
 Anyway, it is a place where Chinese consumers are spending a lot of time.

 Over 70 million users after 3 years of operations

-100,000 new content are added every day, with a total of 780 million product contents on its platform.
-Even it is also a cross-border e-commerce platform, it often lets people think of it mostly as a sharing platform.
+100,000 new content is added every day, with a total of 780 million product content on its platform.
+Even though it is also a cross-border e-commerce platform, it often lets people think of it mostly as a sharing platform.

-Main users are women consumers with an average age of 18 to 35, with over 70% of post-90 users.
+The main users are women, consumers, with an average age of 18 to 35, with over 70% of post-90 users.
 Users are also bloggers.
 They have their own profile page, can create posts, and be followed by other users.
 This creates a community of trust sharing the same ideas, opinions, bargains, and recommendations.

 A platform to send useful information

-Chinese people are very connected between them.
-They have no problem sharing content among their social network even more if it is fun or if they think this information could be a benefit for someone else.
+Chinese people are very connected to them.
+They have no problem sharing content on their social network even more if it is fun or if they think this information could be a benefit to someone else.
 A lot of companies promote their brand online and interact with their target consumers in that way, by providing content that could attract consumers’ interest.

 In the beginning, the content of the Little red book was mainly related to outbound travel.
 The first post about United States tourism was written by Qu Fang herself.
-For a long time, the start-up had only one content write, no celebrities or influencers.
+For a long time, the start-up had only one content writer, and no celebrities or influencers.